 Mother's criminal case concluded in July 2023 with a one-year probation before judgment ("PBJ"), and her counsel confirmed in August that there was no court order prohibiting her contact with the Children.
 Despite this, Mother did not respond to Ms. Baker's attempts to arrange visitation.
 In September 2023, after multiple failed attempts to schedule visits, Ms. Baker notified Mother of a new plan requiring her to confirm availability by Sunday noon each week; however, Mother still had no in-person visits.
+13 Aside from two brief virtual visits in August and "sporadic phone calls" that ceased by early October, Mother made almost no contact with the Children during this period.

-&lt;sup>11 Although Ms. Baker's court report, dated November 13, 2023, lists the company as "Blue Sweetz," all other records list it as "Sweet Bluez."
+12 Although Ms. Baker's court report, dated November 13, 2023, lists the company as "Blue Sweetz," all other records list it as "Sweet Bluez."

-&lt;sup>12 According to the Department, Mother's sole in-person contact with the Children during this period was a three-minute encounter in August 2023, at which time she "gave them a hug."
+13 According to the Department, Mother's sole in-person contact with the Children during this period was a three-minute encounter in August 2023, at which time she "gave them a hug."